caciolai/Geometric-Deep-Learning-for-Virality-Prediction-of-Hashtags/README.md

 # Geometric Deep Learning for Virality Prediction of Hashtags

-This is the project for the course of Deep Learning (A.Y.
+This is the project for the course of Deep Learning and Applied Artificial Intelligence (A.Y.
 2019/2020).
 The project consists in implementing geometric deep learning techniques to predict virality of hashtags in tweets.

 ## Project